sqlxpert/aws-tag-sched-ops/readme.md

 ## Operation Combinations

 * Multiple _non-simultaneous_ operations on the same resource are allowed.
-* If two or more operations on the same resource fall on the same day, during the same 10-minute interval, the function combines them if possible:
+* If two or more operations on the same resource are scheduled for the same 10-minute interval, the function combines them, where possible:

   |Resource|Simultaneous Operations|Effect|
   |--|--|--|